Mockly

 Manipulating data

-Mockly uses PouchDB, an in-memory CouchDB-like database, to store your resources and data and kept all the manipulations you do to them in a session.
+Mockly uses , an in-memory CouchDB-like database, to store your resources and data and kept all the manipulations you do to them in a session.
 When you're creating a custom controller you'll be able to get the database for your resource and control it as you desire.
-You can also use the built-in query system or the find API to create powerful queries to filter, sort or paginate your collections.
+You can also use the or the to create powerful queries to filter, sort or paginate your collections.

 To get the database you need to inject the DatabaseRegistry service in your controller and then take the database you're interested in: